gr2m/create-or-update-pull-request-action/README.md

 If there are changes, it does the following

-1. Set `user.name` and `user.email` with `git config --global` based on the `author` input, unless it has been already set before.
+1. Sets `user.name` and `user.email` with `git config --global` based on the `author` input, unless it has been already set before.
-2. It looks for local changes with `git status`.
+2. Looks for local changes with `git status`.
-3. If there are uncommited changes, it adds a new commit using the `commit-message` input.
+3. Adds a new commit using the `commit-message` input if there are uncommited changes.
-4. It pushes the local changes to remote using the branch configured in the `branch` input.
+4. Pushes the local changes to remote using the branch configured in the `branch` input.
-5. It creates a pull request using the `title` and `body` inputs.
+5. Creates a pull request using the `title` and `body` inputs, or updates an existing pull request.

 The action is written in JavaScript.
 [Learn how to create your own](https://help.github.com/en/articles/creating-a-javascript-action).